petrostrak/rabbitmq-in-go/README.md

 *Note: Every queue is automatically bound to the default exchange with a routing key same as the queue name.*

 For creating a new queue, we use the packages’s `QueueDeclare` function defined in the channel with our desired queue properties.
 Once the queue is created, we can now publish a message over the channel using its `Publish` function.

+## Consume messages from a queue

+For consuming messages, we use the packages `Consume` function defined in the channel with our desired queue properties.
+Then we can iterate over the messages and read them.